 * Category includes ratification, accession, or succession to the treaty

 On February 18, 2014, the text of the Political Constitution of the Republic of Nicaragua (the “Constitution”) with Incorporated Reforms was published in La Gaceta (official journal).
-This text included amendments to the Constitution, which were promulgated in 1987 by the Sandinista regime.
+This text included amendments to the Constitution, which was promulgated in 1987 by the Sandinista regime.
 Among other issues, some amendments affected the freedoms of association, expression, and peaceful assembly.
 New constitutional reforms entered into force in 2020 and 2021.

 - Article 2 defines the mechanisms of direct democracy, including participatory budgeting, popular initiatives, regional councils, sectoral Councils, and other procedures established by law.